Valotte: Background

-Julian Lennon sent the Charisma Records label head, Tony Stratton-Smith, a demo tape in September 1983.
-After listening to the tape and being impressed with Lennon's songwriting skills, Stratton-Smith signed Lennon to the label in the United Kingdom, while Lennon was signed to Atlantic Records in the United States after its label head, Ahmet Ertegun, was also impressed with Lennon's songwriting.
+Julian Lennon sent the Charisma Records label head, Tony Stratton Smith, a demo tape in September 1983.
+After listening to the tape and being impressed with Lennon's songwriting skills, Smith signed Lennon to the label in the United Kingdom, while Lennon was signed to Atlantic Records in the United States after its label head, Ahmet Ertegun, was also impressed with Lennon's songwriting.
 A month later, Lennon, with his friends Justin Clayton and Carlton Morales, started a three-month stay at a French château, Manoir de Valotte, in Saint-Benin-d'Azy, France, writing and demoing songs for what would appear on Valotte.
 In an interview with Rock Bill magazine, Lennon said that he "had a lot of the material" before embarking to the château.
 About the songs, Lennon said that half the songs on the album had "already [been] written on the piano" in short pieces, about "a year or two before".
 In an interview for No 1 magazine, Lennon said the pieces were not originally "for an album", and that some of the music was "written several years ago, some [...] new".
 The lyrics were added only a few years prior to recording the songs for the album.

 Recording and content

 The album was produced by Phil Ramone in January 1984.
 Lennon had asked about his availability after he heard Ramone's work on Billy Joel's The Nylon Curtain album.
 Ramone agreed upon hearing Lennon's previous recordings.
 The album was recorded February–August 1984 at: Muscle Shoals Sound Studio in Sheffield, Alabama; Bear Tracks Recording Studio, Suffern, New York; A & R Recording Studios; Clinton Recording Studios; and The Hit Factory, the latter three located in New York City.
 The album was mixed by Bradshaw Leigh at The Hit Factory.
-Lennon's father, John Lennon, had recorded at The Hit Factory four years previously, on the album, Double Fantasy before his death.
+Lennon's father, John Lennon, had recorded at The Hit Factory four years before, on the album Double Fantasy, shortly before his death.
 Ramone had asked Lennon if he felt "the ghosts?"; he responded "They feel good for me.
 The vibes feel good and I want to be here!"